dannydenenberg/the-ae/README.md

 - I set cookies through graphql resolvers.
 This only sets cookies when the request comes from the client and NOT a graphqIql program.

+- jwt/tokens are sent to client as `httpOnly` cookies

 ### Using `degit`

 [`degit`](https://github.com/Rich-Harris/degit) is a scaffolding tool that lets you create a directory from a branch in a repository.
 Use either the `rollup` or `webpack` branch in `sapper-template`: